Project Untethered is reader-supported. Buying using our links earns us a commission. Learn more.

 Read full Airalo review

-Airalo is my #1 recommendation for “Normie Vacationers”.
+Airalo is my #1 recommendation for “Dainty Data Users”.

-A “Normie Vacationer” is the type of person going on a trip for a week or two who only uses data for the essentials — maps, messages, light research, light social media, etc.
+This is the type of person going on a trip for a week or two and only uses data for the essentials — maps, messages, Uber, etc.

 In other words, you don’t blow through your data scrolling through IG, TikTok, Youtube, or other data-intensive things on your phone (there’s a better eSIM for these types of people).

-Airalo tops the charts because they usually have the lowest (or at least competitive) prices in many destinations.
+Airalo tops the charts because they usually have the lowest (or at least competitive) prices in many destinations for their SMALL data plans.

-This is thanks to their handy app, which allows you to buy, install, top-up, and monitor plans all from within the app.
+They have a handy app, which allows you to buy, install, top up, and monitor plans all from within the app.

-Fortunately, after using Airalo for many months in 8 different countries, I’ve only had a few service hiccups — so it’s unlikely you’ll need to contact support.
+After using Airalo for many months in 10+ different countries, I’ve only had a few service hiccups — so it’s unlikely you’ll need to contact support anyway.

 Avg.
 Plan Variety: 6 plan options